-70. The objective of this output is to provide capacity development and technical support for sustainable and climate-resilient agricultural practices especially in 15 communities of the Lubombo landscape which is dry.
+67. The objective of this output is to provide capacity development and technical support for sustainable and climate-resilient agricultural practices especially in 15 communities of the Lubombo landscape which is dry.
 Production will be enhanced, in the Lowveld, Middleveld, and Highveld regions, each of which has distinct climatic conditions and agricultural practices.
-By targeting these diverse regions, the project aims to maximize the impact of short-maturing and open pollinated crop varieties on food security and diversification will be supported for climate-resilient, nutritious value chains, including supporting the reduction of post-harvest losses (PHL), to enhance processing, and to increase access to markets.
-Adaptation assets (such as shrubs for shade and mulching) to be considered are for reducing soil erosion and addressing related land degradation, which are increasingly required in the landscapes due to existing degradation problems, which are worsened by greater drying and more intensive rainfalls, which is linked to climate change.
+By targeting these diverse regions, the project aims to maximize the impact of short-maturing crop varieties on food security and diversification will be supported for climate-resilient, nutritious value chains, including supporting the reduction of post-harvest losses (PHL), to enhance processing, and to increase access to markets.

+68. Adaptation assets (such as shrubs for shade and mulching) to be considered are for reducing soil erosion and addressing related land degradation, which are increasingly required in the landscapes due to existing degradation problems, which are worsened by greater drying and more intensive rainfalls, which is linked to climate change.
+The Eswatini Environmental Fund (EEF) will facilitate natural resources management grants aimed at rehabilitations.

-- 4.2.1.1.
-Conduct an assessment to update baseline information on adaptive agricultural production and sustainable land management practices in 15 communities with suggested technical, economical, and socioenvironmental feasibilities to avoid maladaptation to determine which legumes, fodder, shrubs, and agroforestry practices to be adopted. - 4.2.1.2.
-Capacity building and technical support on erosion control techniques that can be adopted in each landscape for agroecosystems recovery for improved resilience. - 4.2.1.3.
-Provide technical support for growing plant material that has climate resilience properties to improve rural livelihoods. - 4.2.1.4.
-Promote growing of climate tolerant species (open pollinated varieties and fruit trees), especially to droughts, as well as diversification of cultivars and other products such as legume plants that contribute nitrogen to the soil. - 4.2.1.5.
-Build climate-resilience of pastures by improving water reticulation and quality in 15 Lubombo communities and 10 Nowempisi. - 4.2.1.6.
+4.2.1.1.
+Conduct an assessment to update baseline information on adaptive agricultural production and sustainable land management practices in 15 communities with suggested technical, economical and socio-environmental feasibilities to avoid maladaptation to determine which legumes, fodder, shrubs and agroforestry practices to be adopted.

+4.2.1.2.
+Capacity building and technical support on erosion control techniques that can be adopted in each landscape for agroecosystems recovery for improved resilience.

+4.2.1.3.
+Provide technical support for growing plant material that has climate resilience properties to improve rural livelihoods.
+4.2.1.4.
+Promote growing of climate tolerant species (open pollinated varieties and fruit trees), especially to droughts, as well as diversification of cultivars and other products such as legume plants that contribute nitrogen to the soil.

+4.2.1.5.
+Build climate-resilience of pastures by improving water reticulation and quality in 15 Lubombo communities and 10 Ngwempisi.

+4.2.1.6.
 Improve fodder management through the establishment of sowing areas of perennial plants (lucerne) to create a sustainable base for fodder.